Skip to article content

 (wu)andwu\nabla\cdot(\mathbf{w} u) \quad\text{and}\quad \mathbf{w}\cdot\nabla u

-When the face-flux form (option 2 above) is used, conservation is enforced through ϕF\phi_F directly and this divergence mismatch does not arise in the same way.
+When the face-flux form (option 2 above) is used, conservation is enforced through ϕF\phi_F directly and this divergence issue does not arise in the same way.

 Wall boundary flux

-On no-slip or symmetry walls the physical condition is wn=0\mathbf{w}\cdot\mathbf{n} = 0, and the corresponding face integral vanishes.
-An interpolated velocity field rarely satisfies this exactly: a small residual normal component acts as a spurious inflow or outflow, with the sign and magnitude depending on the interpolation.
-The safest treatment is to enforce wn=0\mathbf{w}\cdot\mathbf{n} = 0 explicitly on wall facets, either by masking the integrand or by using the face-flux field ϕF\phi_F, which is identically zero on OpenFOAM wall patches and therefore introduces no leak.
+On no-slip or symmetry walls the physical condition is wn=0\mathbf{w}\cdot\mathbf{n} = 0, and the corresponding advection face integral vanishes.
+An interpolated velocity field rarely satisfies this exactly, and a small residual normal component acts as a spurious inflow or outflow.
+The safest fix is to enforce wn=0\mathbf{w}\cdot\mathbf{n} = 0 explicitly on wall faces, either by zeroing the integrand or by using the face-flux field ϕF\phi_F, which is identically zero on OpenFOAM wall patches and therefore introduces no spurious flux.

 Mesh transfer

-All of the above assumes that values defined on the OpenFOAM mesh have been transferred to the transport mesh.
-Mesh-to-mesh interpolation is itself a source of error, particularly at boundaries and in regions with large velocity gradients, and its treatment is outside the scope of this note.
-For the purposes of this formulation, we assume that either a face-flux field ϕF\phi_F or a cell-centred velocity has been made available on the transport mesh by a method appropriate to the coupling.
+All of the above assumes that velocity data defined on the OpenFOAM mesh has already been transferred to the transport mesh.
+Mesh-to-mesh interpolation is itself a source of error, particularly near boundaries and in regions with large velocity gradients, and its treatment is outside the scope of this document.
+We assume that either a face-flux field ϕF\phi_F or a cell-centred velocity field has been made available on the transport mesh by an appropriate interpolation method.

 Further Reading